jpkli/p6/README.md

 ## Installation

-For running P6, both the JavaScript and Python dependencies and libraries need to be installed:
+To run P6, first install both the JavaScript and Python dependencies and libraries:

 ```
 npm install